-CVE-2026-13788 is a critical use-after-free vulnerability in the Fullscreen component of Google Chrome on Android prior to version 150.0.7871.47.
-According to the provided content, the flaw can be triggered by a remote attacker via a crafted HTML page, leading to memory corruption in the browser process.
-As a use-after-free condition, the vulnerability arises when freed memory is subsequently accessed, which can enable corruption of heap state and potentially controlled execution flow.
-The issue was reported on 2026-06-12 and was fixed in Chrome 150.0.7871.47 for Android.
+CVE-2026-13788 is a critical use-after-free vulnerability in the Fullscreen component of Google Chrome on Android.
+The flaw affects Chrome on Android versions prior to 150.0.7871.47.
+A remote attacker can trigger the vulnerability by causing the target to load a crafted HTML page, leading to memory corruption in Fullscreen handling.
+As a use-after-free condition, the bug arises when previously freed memory is accessed again, creating the possibility of controlled heap corruption and subsequent code execution.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.